 Heart MRI may be used to evaluate or diagnose:

 Allergic reactions to the dye used during the exam are rare.
 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
 The person operating the machine will monitor your heart rate and breathing as needed.
-Rare complications can occur in patients with severe kidney problems.
+Rare complications can occur in people with severe kidney problems.

 People have been harmed in MRI machines when they did not remove metal objects from their clothes or when metal objects were left in the room by others.